Pakistan, China To Set Up Joint Lab For Crop Pest Management - UrduPoint

 Pakistan, China To Set Up Joint Lab For Crop Pest Management

 BEIJING, Aug.
-5 (UrduPoint / Pakistan Point News - 5th Aug, 2023 ) ::University of Agriculture, Faisalabad (UAF) and the Institute of Plant Protection, Chinese academy of Agricultural Science (IPPCAAS) signed a LoI in Beijing for establishing the Pakistan-China joint laboratory for crop pest management.
+6 (UrduPoint / Pakistan Point News - 6th Aug, 2023 ) :University of Agriculture, Faisalabad (UAF) and the Institute of Plant Protection, Chinese academy of Agricultural Science (IPPCAAS) signed a LoI in Beijing for establishing the Pakistan-China joint laboratory for crop pest management.

 He said that Pakistan is also facing the issue of economic threshold level and economic injury level.
 "When we decide to manage or control any pests, we must go by pest scouting, pest monitoring, and assessment of pest population.